frankleitelemoscosta/The_Walking_in_Matrix/README.md

 <h2>IMPLEMETATION DECISIONS</h2>

-The first decision was add the files for create matrix and insert this matrix in the text files of the project, I init the implemetation this way because I don´t have skip this party then the first thing that program need is the matrix and your elements
+The first decision was add the files for create matrix and insert this matrix in the text files of the project, I init the implemetation this way because I don´t have way to skip this party then the first thing that program need is the matrix and your elements